-Join us in our endeavour to bring this life changing incubator to the world, donate specifically to a LifePod here.
+Join us in our endeavour to bring this life changing incubator to the world here.

 The administration of medicines and rehydration fluids by Intravenous Infusion (IV) is the most common medical procedure employed worldwide.
 In first world hospitals, microprocessor controlled syringe pumps, costing $US2,000 plus, are used to ensure accurate and safe drug delivery.
 However, in the developing world, a 50 cent plastic roller clamp is used to control IV flow rates for the administration of highly potent medicines.